Sunnydongyun12/CS247-Final-Project/README.md

 # CS247-Final-Project
-Optimization of Sentiment Analysis using Embedding Techniques
+Optimization of Sentiment Classification using Aspect Analysis